Juliette Gordon Low: Marriage

-After the death of her sister Alice, in 1880, Gordon relocated to Savannah to take over household duties while her mother grieved.
+After the death of her 17-year-old sister Alice, in 1880, Gordon relocated to Savannah to take over household duties while her mother grieved.
 During this period, she met William Mackay Low, the son of a family friend, and they began courting in secret.
-William left Savannah to study at the University of Oxford, and they did not meet again until almost three years later, in 1884.
+Low left Savannah to study at the University of Oxford, and they did not meet again until almost three years later, in 1884.
 Gordon had traveled to Europe in the interim and learned several new skills, including shorthand, bareback riding, and hunting partridge.
-In late 1885, William proposed marriage.
+In late 1885, Low proposed marriage.

 The Lows' wedding in Savannah on December 21, 1886, coincided with her parents' wedding anniversary.
 The couple honeymooned at St. Catherines Island near Savannah.
 Then they leased property in London and Scotland, spending the social season in London and the hunting season in Scotland.
 They spent much of their first two years of marriage apart, due to Juliette's medical problems and William's long hunting trips and gambling.
 The long separations, combined with her inability to bear children strained their relationship.

 Low often painted, but also learned woodworking and metalworking.
 She even designed and built iron gates for her home in Warwickshire.
 As a hostess, she held parties and events at the house and also received visits from such illustrious guests as her husband's friend Albert Edward, the Prince of Wales, and the writer Rudyard Kipling, whose wife was related to her mother.
 Despite her husband's opposition, she devoted time to charity work, including regular visits to a woman with leprosy; she also fed and cared for the poor in a nearby village, and joined the local nursing association.